willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

 ## If / Then / Else

-In  JavaScript, we can evaluate an if / then / else condition using the *ternary operator*.
+In  JavaScript, we can evaluate an if / then / else condition using the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

 ``` js
   1 + 1 == 2 ?
 "Math works!" : "Math is broken!";